 The main reasons for that happening are:

 - Wearing the incorrect size or width.
-Sole may separate near the ball of the foot if the shoe is too tight.
+The sole may separate near the ball of the foot if the shoe is too tight.

 - Exposure in high heat.
 That will make the glue that holds those parts melt, making them fall apart eventually.